Spectral instability of horizonless compact objects within astrophysical environments: Numerical methods

 Adding the bump to the problem increases the error when approximating the functions using the Chebyshev polynomials.
 To overcome this issue, we use a double domain approach, where we divide the spacetime into two regions: (i) between the ECO and the bump, which in the hyperboloidal coordinates is $\sigma \in \sigma_{1}=[\sigma(a_{0}),\sigma_{0}]$, and (ii) between the bump and null infinity, i.e., $\sigma \in \sigma_{2}=[0,\sigma(a_0)]$.
 Then, we proceed with the Chebyshev polynomials in a Chebyshev-Lobatto grid for each domain, that lead to two operators $\mathbf{L}_{\sigma_{1}}$ and $\mathbf{L}_{\sigma_{2}}$, with the same shape and dimension of $\mathbf{L}$ in Eq.~(\ref{Eq:L_and_U}).
 Since the spacetime is divided in two sectors, we must impose regularity of the wavefunctions and their derivatives at the location of division, i.e., the bump.
 By doing so, we reach a generalized eigenvalue problem given by

 with

 The final matrix, $\mathbf{L}_{T}$, has dimensions of $2(N+1) \times 2(N+1)$.
 The transition conditions are imposed by modifying two rows in $\mathbf{L}_{T}$, which results in a single row with at least one non-zero value in the $\mathbf{BC}_{1,2}$ matrices, and in $\mathbf{B}$ which is an identity matrix, besides the two corresponding rows which must be zero.
 These transition conditions impose the continuity of the function and its derivative at the bump location, and the Dirichlet condition imposes the ECO condition, such that solving this generalized eigenvalue problem, we find the QNMs of the system.
-The data generated and presented in the rest of this work have been obtain with $N=300$ collocation points to ensure numerical convergence.
+The data generated and presented in the rest of this work have been obtain with $N=300$ collocation points to ensure numerical convergence, as shown in Fig. \ref{fig:convergence}.
+In fact, it is noteworthy to mention that the convergence increases rapidly when the ECO is less compact.